Innocent woman killed in wrong-way crash on US-59 at Highway 6

 Investigators suspect the wrong-way driver was under the influence.
 The driver was taken to the hospital and is expected to survive.

-US-59 southbound is expected to be shut down for several hours for investigation.
+US-59 southbound has reopened after it shut down for several hours for investigation.

 Follow Charly Edsitty on Facebook, Twitter and Instagram.